avabellaw/crystal-clear-opticians/readme.md

 To plan, design and create the project, I used the 5 planes of UX design with a mobile-first approach:
 * Strategy - Project requirements and audience.
-* Scope - What features to include based on the strategy plane?
+* Scope - Features to include based on the strategy plane.
 * Structure - The structure of information and how it's grouped.
-* Skeleton - How the information presented and navigated.
+* Skeleton - How the information is presented and navigated.
 * Surface - The look and feel of the project.

 ### User Stories